Hey guys! I was just thinking about my last trip to Disney, and I decided to put together a packing list that I think you will enjoy.

 COLORING PACKS/BOOKS– I would head to the dollar store for this one!
 They have the cutest coloring packs that really help keep the little ones busy while waiting in lines.

 You can also pick up some cute little storybooks for them to read.
-Or if you have older kids, make sure to grab some playing cards for at the Resort!
+Or if you have older kids, make sure to grab some playing cards for entertainment at the Resort!

 GUM– Walt Disney hated gum!
 You won’t find gum for sale anywhere in the parks!